Top 5 iPhone Camera Settings for Better Looking Photos

 Manual exposure adjustment, image by @carliepenning.

-Macro mode on the latest iPhone devices allows users to capture really detailed and sharp up-close images of subjects.
+Macro control on the latest iPhone devices allows users to capture really detailed and sharp up-close images of subjects.
 It's specifically engineered to be as close as 2cm away with a precise focus range and zero vignetting.
 This is great, but sometimes you don’t want the camera to switch to the ultra-wide lens automatically.
-Turning Macro Control on in your camera settings gives you more control.
+Turning Macro Control off in your camera settings gives you more control.

 How To Do It: